Edictum

 Version controlStandalone YAML filesIn-code with application

-Most teams start with YAML and add Python contracts only for logic that cannot be expressed with built-in operators.
+Most teams start with YAML and add Python rulesets only for logic that cannot be expressed with built-in operators.

 Running all scenarios